BookOps-CAT/NightShift/README.md

 ### Usage

-The bot and its main process can be launched manually by entring following command in the terminal:
+The bot and its main process can be launched manually by entering following command in the terminal:

 ```bash
 python nightshift/bot.py run local